jessrbl/jessrbl/README.md

 <!-- Your title -->
 ## Hello!
 I'm Jéssica ツ

-⚡️ i'm a chemical engineer currently pursuing a Master's degree in Mechanical Sciences and engineering;
+🎓 I'm a chemical engineer currently pursuing a Master's degree in Mechanical Sciences and engineering;

 👩🏻‍💻 I’m currently working as a researcher fellow at Federal University of Santa Catarina (UFSC);